-A gang expert testified at pre-trial that the crimes were probably an MS-13 initiation
+A gang expert testified at pre-trial that the crimes were probably an MS-13 initiation, given the savagery.

 Consider this detail from a few days after the murders:

 Newark Fiends First Failed at Sex Attack: Report, New York Post, August 23, 2007The defendant in the current trial is illegal alien Rudolfo Godinez, who is believed to be an MS-13 recruiter who arranged for gangster wanna-bes to murder random people as an aptitude test.

 Yesterday, a family member of one of the slain victims, Iofemi Hightower, described the level of savagery of the attack.
 He said the thugs used a machete to hack their victims.

 “They cut my niece’s face off,” said John McClain, who is Hightower’s great-uncle, and the chaplain of the Newark Police Department.
 “They cut her from cheek to cheek.
 They left her head hanging.”

 McClain said the mortician told him he had to work for three days to put his grand-niece’s face back together.

 “Most people couldn’t tell, when he was done, but the family could tell,” he said.

 Godinez had been previously arrested for critically knifing a man during a robbery, but he was released despite the felony charge and illegal status.
 (Another of the accused is illegal Peruvian Jose Lachira Carranza, who was charged with repeatedly raping a young girl but was out on bail at the time of the murders.)